LnG-a/Your-Eyes/README.md

 For help getting started with Flutter development, view the [online documentation](https://docs.flutter.dev/), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+# How to run this application
+## Step 1: Install Flutter
+## Step 2: Install Android Studio
+## Step 3: Clone code
+## Step 4: Run app
+This app requires 2 devices: a blind and a volunteer.
+The 2 default accounts are:

+- Account: blind@gmail.com

+- Password: 123456

+- Account: volunteer@gmail.com

+- Password: 123456

+Note that although you can sign up and do stuff with accounts, the app now works only for these 2 accounts